West Indian cricket team in Australia in 1960–61: Fourth Test

-Though this was the only drawn game of the series, it had a very exciting climax.

 On the first day West Indies made 348–7, built around a fourth wicket stand of 107 between Kanhai and Worrell.
 Kanhai made 117 in just 139 minutes, and Worrell scored 71.
 Benaud took four of the wickets.

 Next morning, West Indies took their score to 393, thanks largely to Alexander's 63 not out.
 They scored at 55 runs per hundred balls.
-Australia had reached 221-4 by close of play, with Simpson on 85 not out.
+Australia had reached 221–4 by close of play, with Simpson on 85 not out.

 Simpson was out without addition next morning.
 After Benaud and Mackay had added 60, Gibbs took a hat-trick with the score on 281, dismissing Mackay for 29 and Grout and Misson for ducks.
 Australia were now 281–8, and it seemed that West Indies would have a first innings lead of close to one hundred.
 However Hoare, in what was to be his only Test, helped Benaud to add 85 before he was out for 35, (Hoare had replaced the injured Davidson, whose bowling was badly missed.)
 Benaud quickly followed for 77, but the deficit had been reduced to 27.
 By the end of the day's play, West Indies had reached 150–1 in their second innings, with Hunte on 44 not out and Kanhai on 59 not out.